zrcjessica/ensemble_distillation/docs/DeepSTARR_ensemble_distillation_protocol.md

 - `eval_and_distill_DeepSTARR.sh`: runs `ensemble_predict_DeepSTARR.py` with both `--eval` and `--distill` flags set

 ### Outputs
-- `ensemble_avg_y_train.npy`: ensemble average predictions on train seqs (if `--distill` flag set)
+- `ensemble_avg_y_train.npy`: Ensemble average predictions on train sequences (if `--distill` flag set).
-- `ensemble_performance_avg.csv`: ensemble average performance on test seqs (if `--eval` flag set)
+- `ensemble_performance_avg.csv`: Ensemble average performance on test sequences (if `--eval` flag set).

 ## 2b.
 Calculate ensemble standard deviation
 Use the teacher ensemble to make predictions on all STARR-seq data (train/val/test) and calculate the ensemble standard deviation of these performances.
 These values are used as new target labels for training the epistemic uncertainty output head of distilled DeepSTARR models.

 ### Code
-- `stdev_ensemble_predictions.py`: make predictions on train/test/val seqs with ensemble of DeepSTARR teacher models and save ensemble standard deviations as numpy arrays to `npy` files.
+- `stdev_ensemble_predictions.py`: make predictions on train/test/val sequences with ensemble of DeepSTARR teacher models and save ensemble standard deviations as numpy arrays to `npy` files.
 - `generate_stdev_dataset.sh`: run the above script
 ### Outputs
-- `ensemble_std_train.npy`: ensemble standard deviation of predictions on train seqs
+- `ensemble_std_train.npy`: Ensemble standard deviation of predictions on train sequences.
-- `ensemble_std_test.npy`: ensemble standard deviation of predictions on test seqs
+- `ensemble_std_test.npy`: Ensemble standard deviation of predictions on test sequences.
-- `ensemble_std_val.npy`: ensemble standard deviation of predictions on val seqs
+- `ensemble_std_val.npy`: Ensemble standard deviation of predictions on val sequences.
 <!-- # 3.
 Evaluate model performance
 - for original models
   - trained on all training data